ton-community/ton-docs/docs/learn/overviews/addresses.md

 1. When using the raw address format, it's not possible to verify addresses to eliminate errors prior to sending a transaction.
    This means that if you accidentally add or remove characters in the address string prior to sending the transaction, your transaction will be sent to the wrong destination, resulting in loss of funds.
-2. It's not possible to add any special flags as you can in user-friendly version.
+2. When using the raw address format, it's impossible to add special flags like those used when sending transactions that employ user-friendly addresses.
-_We will cover which flags you can use below._
+   To help you better understand this concept, we’ll explain which flags can be used below.

-### User-friendly address
+### User-Friendly Address

-User-friendly address was created to secure and simplify experience for the end users of TON who will share address on the web, inside the Telegram and in real life.
+User-friendly addresses were developed to secure and simplify the experience for TON users who share addresses on the internet (for example, on public messaging platforms and via their email service providers) and in the real world.

-#### How to obtain user-friendly address?
+#### User-Friendly Address Structure

-"User-friendly" address is obtained by generating:
+User-friendly addresses are made up of 36 bytes in total and are obtained by generating the following components in order:

-1. _[1 byte for flag]_ — Flag changes the way smart-contract reacts to the message.
+1. _[flags - 1 byte]_ — Flags that are pinned to addresses change the way smart contracts react to the received message.
-Flags of the user-friendly address:
+   Flags types that employ the user-friendly address format include:

-   - isBounceable. (_0x11_ for "bounceable", _0x51_ for "non-bounceable")
+   - isBounceable.
+Denotes a bounceable or non-bounceable address type. (_0x11_ for "bounceable", _0x51_ for "non-bounceable")
    - isTestnetOnly.
-Add _0x80_ if the address should not be accepted by software running in the production network.
+Denotes an address type used for testnet purposes only.
+Addresses beginning with _0x80_ should not be accepted by software running on the production network
    - isUrlSafe.
-Deprecated flag, as all addresses are url safe now.
+Denotes a deprecated flag that is defined as url safe for an address.
+All addresses are then considered url safe.
-2. _\[1 byte for workchain_id]_ — A signed 8-bit integer with the _workchain_id_.
+2. _\[workchain_id - 1 byte]_ — The workchain ID (_workchain_id_) is defined by a signed 8-bit integer _workchain_id_.
 (_0x00_ for the BaseChain, _0xff_ for the MasterChain)
-3. _\[32 bytes account_id]_ — 256 bits address inside the workchain. ([big-endian](https://www.freecodecamp.org/news/what-is-endianness-big-endian-vs-little-endian/))
+3. _\[account_id - 32 byte]_ — The account ID is made up of a ([big-endian](https://www.freecodecamp.org/news/what-is-endianness-big-endian-vs-little-endian/)) 256-bit address inside the workchain.
-4. _\[2 bytes for verification]_ — CRC16-CCITT signature of the previous 34 bytes. ([example](https://github.com/andreypfau/ton-kotlin/blob/ce9595ec9e2ad0eb311351c8a270ef1bd2f4363e/ton-kotlin-crypto/common/src/crc32.kt))
+4. _\[address verification - 2 bytes]_ —  In user-friendly addresses, address verification is composed of a CRC16-CCITT signature from the previous 34 bytes. ([for example](https://github.com/andreypfau/ton-kotlin/blob/ce9595ec9e2ad0eb311351c8a270ef1bd2f4363e/ton-kotlin-crypto/common/src/crc32.kt))
-In fact, the idea of verification is pretty similar to the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) used in every bank card in the world to prevent you from writing non-existing card number by mistake.
+   In fact, the idea pertaining to verification for user-friendly addresses is quite similar to the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) used in all bank cards to prevent the user from writing non-existing card numbers by mistake.

-Finally, you will have `1 + 1 + 32 + 2 = 36` bytes totally!
+The addition of these 4 main components means that: `1 + 1 + 32 + 2 = 36` bytes in total (per user-friendly address).

-To get "user-friendly" address, you need to encode the obtained 36 bytes using either:
+To generate a user-friendly address, the developer must encode all 36 bytes using either:
 - _base64_ (i.e., with digits, upper and lowercase Latin letters, '/' and '+')
 - _base64url_ (with '_' and '-' instead of '/' and '+')

-After that you receive a "user-friendly" address with a length of 48 non-space characters.
+After this process is complete, the generation of a user-friendly address with a length of 48 non-spaced characters is finalized.

-:::info FLAG in DNS address
+:::info DNS ADDRESS FLAGS
-In TON it's possible to use DNS address like `mywallet.ton` instead of raw and user-friendly form.
-In fact, DNS address covers the user-friendly address with all the flags inside.
-So you can get all the flags from the DNS record of the TON domain.
+On TON, DNS addresses such as mywallet.ton are sometimes used instead of raw and user-friendly addresses.
+In fact, DNS addresses are made up of user-friendly addresses and include all required flags that allow developers to access all flags from the DNS record within the TON domain.
 :::

-#### Example of user-friendly address
+#### User-Friendly Address Encoding Examples

-For example, the "test giver" (a special smart contract residing in the masterchain of the Testnet that gives up to 20 test coins to anybody who asks) has raw address:
+For example, a "test giver" smart contract (a special smart contract residing in the testnet masterchain that sends 2 test tokens to anyone who requests them) makes use of the following raw address:

 `-1:fcb91a3a3816d0f7b8c2c76108b8a9bc5a6b7a55bd79f8ab101c52db29232260`

-Let's convert "test giver" raw address to the user-friendly form:
+The above "test giver" raw address must be converted into the user-friendly address form.
+This is obtained using either the base64 or base64url forms (that we introduced previously) as follows:

 * `kf/8uRo6OBbQ97jCx2EIuKm8Wmt6Vb15+KsQHFLbKSMiYIny` (base64)
 * `kf_8uRo6OBbQ97jCx2EIuKm8Wmt6Vb15-KsQHFLbKSMiYIny` (base64url)